Digital Construction Case Study – Intelligent Design with Swanton Consulting

 Swanton Consulting is a specialist engineering company that provides unique skills for the alteration, demolition and construction of complex building structures.
-Comprising a team of experienced engineers and technicians, Swanton looks to create practical and cost effective solutions for their clients, specializing in the design of temporary works that facilitate deep basement construction, façade retention, specialist structural elements and contractor delegated design elements.
-Swanton is optimizing its workflow using point cloud processing software from Pointfuse in order to reduce the time taken to create usable 3D models from weeks to just a few hours.
+Comprising a team of experienced engineers and technicians, Swanton looks to create practical and cost effective solutions for their clients, specializing in the design of temporary works that facilitate deep basement construction, façade retention, specialist structural elements, and contractor delegated design elements.
+Swanton is optimizing its workflow using point cloud processing software from PointFuse to reduce the time taken to create usable 3D models from weeks to just a few hours.

 The Swanton team needed to develop a solution positioning horizontal and vertical steel structures around the façade’s stone features, porticos and permanent piles and columns.
 The layout of this scheme was heavily driven by 3D modelling and point cloud surveys.
 The façade steelwork had to be designed to allow installation in a tight central London site where the use of cranes was restricted and the neighbours, including the adjacent hotel, played a large part in logistics and planning.
 With differential settlement also a risk, the façade support was developed with consideration to jacking points which could, if required, be used to control and counter any settlement of the façade.
 A point cloud survey was carried out by Swanton’s in-house specialist services division, Swantest.
 Using a Leica ScanStation laser scanner, the scans were registered and cropped in Cyclone.
 The resultant point cloud comprised more than six million points.

-The resultant model was exported from Pointfuse in the open IFC format for onward use in a variety of software packages used on the project, including Tekla Structures and AutoCAD Revit.
+The resulting model was exported from PointFuse in the open IFC format for onward use in a variety of software packages used on the project, including Tekla Structures and AutoCAD Revit.
 Specifically, the Swanton team were able to perform operations such as clash detection to the steel supports, directly within the Tekla Structures design environment, without needing to be concerned about digitizing the point cloud first.
-In addition, rather than taking nearly two weeks to create usable models, the Pointfuse output was ready for use by the steel work designers in less than a day.
+In addition, rather than taking nearly two weeks to create usable models, the PointFuse output was ready for use by the steel work designers in less than a day.

 High Fidelity Intelligent Mesh Models

-Pointfuse is a powerful modeling engine that delivers a fast, precise and flexible way of converting the vast point cloud datasets generated by laser scanners or photogrammetry into high fidelity mesh models.
-Designed for anyone capturing or using point cloud data, Pointfuse uses advanced statistical techniques to create mesh models which can then be manipulated using any industry-standard CAD system.
+PointFuse is a powerful modelling engine that delivers a fast, precise and flexible way of converting the vast point cloud datasets generated by laser scanners or photogrammetry into high fidelity mesh models.
+Designed for anyone capturing or using point cloud data, PointFuse uses advanced statistical techniques to create mesh models which can then be manipulated using any industry-standard CAD system.

 Click below to view the full article, or email email@example.com for more information.